articleIcon-icon

 Concentrate on PEO companies with a proven track record and a strong presence in Iowa.
 This suggests they’ll be familiar with the state’s laws and have effective strategies for handling HR compliance issues.

 Case studies and reviews can tell you about the PEO’s quality of service.
-Some customers may even have written testimonials about how the provider helped them solve issues that affect your business too.
+Some customers may even have written testimonials about how the provider helped them solve issues that affect your business as well.

 3. Evaluate the range of services and quality of benefits

 Review the services offered by each PEO to see whether they’ll meet all your requirements.
-Pay special attention to their employee benefits as a truly great provider should be able to secure you competitive but affordable plans.
+Pay special attention to their employee benefits, as a great provider should be able to secure competitive yet affordable plans for you.

 Also, book a demo to test the PEO’s HR and payroll technology.
 Check how simple it would be to implement the software at your organization and integrate it with your existing tech stack.
 Also, consider your team’s experience—how easily can they learn and incorporate the tools into their workflows?